 Wilkommen, welcome, bienvenue !
 My name is Stefan de Vries [*1970].
 I’m a France based journalist, and here you will find news, videos, reports and comments on France, Europe and other random things.

-I’m currently working as a freelance journalist in Paris for international media like RTL (Netherlands), BBC Radio, France 24 and the VRT (Flemish public broadcaster).
+I’m currently working as a freelance journalist in Paris for international outlets such as RTL (Netherlands), BBC Radio, France 24 and the VRT (Flemish public broadcaster).
 I also co-host So French!, the bi-weekly podcast about all things French.
-I provide breaking news coverage and analysis in English for CNN, Sky News, LBC, ABC Australia, Radio New Zealand and other channels around the globe.
-I’ve also published Op-Eds in many newspapers and magazines like La Croix, The New York Times, Libération et al.
+I provide breaking news coverage and analysis in English for CNN, Sky News, LBC, ABC Australia, Radio New Zealand and other channels across the globe.
+I’ve also published Op-Eds in many newspapers and magazines like The New York Times, Libération, Le Monde et al.

-I’m a founding board member of Européens sans frontières, board member of Europresse and a member of the Association des journalistes européens.
+I’m a founding board member of Européens sans frontières, a board member of Europresse and a member of the Association des journalistes européens.
 In 2012, my work as a journalist covering the European Union was awarded the Prix de l’initiative européenne in Paris.
 A year later, the European Mouvement in The Hague named me the Euro Dutchman of the Year.